shaefelinger/codepedia/src/CSS/grid.md

 This property is declared on grid containers.

-(???
-If we specify a height for the .card elements, they will not stretch the height of their row even if align-items: stretch; is set)

 align-items specifies how individual elements should spread across the column axis

 justify-items specifies how individual elements should spread across the row axis